SARAH clark said no to

 SEATTLE SCHOOLS MUST REACH FOR REAL EQUITY

 Since before Covid, Seattle’s entrenched School Board has centered their decisions on a narrowly defined version of equity, using it to push school closure plans and end programs like highly capable cohort schools.
 But achieving equity for our students farther from educational justice includes recognizing (and advocating) for student groups whose commonalities are beyond race.
-Students with different learning needs, like special education students (with IEPs or 504s), highly capable and advanced learning students, and English language learners, are all under resourced and often ignored by the School Board’s typical policy.

 SEATTLE SCHOOLS MUST BE MORE TRANSPARENT

-During this year’s school closure debacle, both Seattle Public Schools and some of the Seattle School Board demonstrated an unfathomable lack of transparency with its families and the greater public.
-The district needs to be held accountable to providing comprehensive plans that address the specifics before expecting family buy-in.
-And both the School Board and district must rebuild trust with families and the public by offering more access to their activities, by seeking more opportunities for two-way communication, and by demonstrating what the feedback they hear is valued.
+That closure plan also showed that both the School Board and district must rebuild trust with families and the public.
+That can happen by offering more access to their activities, by seeking more opportunities for two-way communication, and by demonstrating what the feedback they hear is valued.

 Make an impact today